kriten-io/kriten-charts/README.md

 ### Quick start

-To install Kriten with Integrated PostgreSQL and Nginx Ingress clone this repo and run the following Helm command against target Kubernetes cluster:
+To install Kriten along with local PostgreSQL and Nginx Ingress, clone this repo and run the following Helm command against target Kubernetes cluster:
 ```
 $ KRITEN_HOSTNAME=<fqdn or ip to reach ingress>
 $ helm install kriten-community ./kriten-charts -n kriten-community \
 --set ingress.hosts[0].host="$KRITEN_HOSTNAME" \
 --create-namespace
 ```
+On successful installation, Swagger documentation will be available on the follwing url: http://$KRITEN_HOSTNAME/swagger.

 For simple examples refer to the following repo: https://github.com/kriten-io/kriten-examples.